The Idaho Press: Idaho Free Press

 The Co-Operative Publishing Company of Nampa began printing the Idaho Free Press in April 1919.
 Closely aligned with the Nonpartisan League of Idaho, the newspaper was an early supporter of socialist and Progressive Party causes, and marketing favored farmers and workers.
 Editor W. G. Scholtz resigned in February 1920, replaced by W. V. Wiegand from The Pocatello Herald.
 In 1922, H. F. Samuels bought a controlling interest in the paper, by then also known as the Nampa Free Press.
 The daily Free Press became an evening paper in the early 1920s, but it returned to the daily format in 1923, only to switch format again in 1929.
 Mainwaring bought the paper in 1937 and remained in charge until 1953, when he sold the Free Press and purchased the Capital Journal in Salem, Oregon.
 Under Mainwaring's leadership, the Free Press migrated from a flatbed press to a modern rotary press.

 The Scripps League bought the Idaho Free Press in 1954 and the Caldwell News Tribune in 1956.
 The official ownership was handed to Pioneer Newspapers in 1975.
 The Idaho Free Press and the Caldwell News Tribune merged in 1980.
 Pioneer sold its papers to Adams Publishing Group in 2017.

 Idaho Press

 In 2018, the Idaho Press-Tribune shortened its name to Idaho Press.
 The paper also expanded into the Boise market and acquired the Boise Weekly.
 The Idaho Press is the state's largest printed newspaper.
+It had a circulation of 20,382 as of August 1, 2020.